rblopes/generator-phaser-plus/.github/issue_template.md

 5. Feel free to offer suggestions, like documentation, new features and improvements in general.

-6. Please, be patient: I develop this software alone and on my spare time.
+6. Please, be patient: I develop this software alone, for free, and on my spare time.
 It may take a while to send you a reply and solve your issue.

 -->